dj95/todoist-notify/README.md

 - Fill in the credentials in `~/.config/todoist-notify/config.json`
 - Start and enable the systemd-user-service
-- Run `./src/todoist-client.py` in order to display the notifications
+- Run `todoist-client` in order to display the notifications

 ### TODO